craigpickles/Materialized-Views-with-CosmosDB-Change-Feeds/README.md

 * Cosmos DB

 SampleApp.DeviceSimulator inserts two types of data into ComsosDB.
-SampleApp.Functions processes the change feed received from CosmosDB to update a different view stored in CosmosDB.
+SampleApp.Functions processes the change feed received from CosmosDB to update the materialized view.